 Rewriter_reload_error status variable to

 mysql> CALL query_rewrite.flush_rewrite_rules(); ERROR 1644 (45000): Loading of some rule(s) failed. mysql> SHOW GLOBAL STATUS LIKE 'Rewriter_reload_error'; +-----------------------+-------+ | Variable_name | Value | +-----------------------+-------+ | Rewriter_reload_error | ON | +-----------------------+-------+

 statements using the current global value of the

 variable.
 If the global

 changed subsequently, the rules table must be reloaded.

 A client must have a session

-loaded or rule matching will not work for that client.
+was loaded or rule matching does not work for that client.